hideya/langchain-google-genai-ex/README.md

 **That's it!** No configuration, no additional steps.

-You can always switch back to the original `ChatGoogleGenerativeAI` when its schema handling improves, or when the MCP server's schema improves to meet Gemini's strict requirements.
+You can easily switch back to the original `ChatGoogleGenerativeAI` when its schema handling improves, or when the MCP server's schema improves to meet Gemini's strict requirements.